approov/quickstart-ionic-advancedhttp/README.md

 This quickstart provides the basic steps for integrating Approov into your app.
 A more detailed step-by-step guide using a [Shapes App Example](https://github.com/approov/quickstart-ionic-advancedhttp/blob/main/SHAPES-EXAMPLE.md) is also available.

-Note that for Android the minimum supported version is 5.1 (SDK level 22).
-For iOS, only 64-bit devices are supported on iOS 10 or above.

 To follow this guide you should have received an onboarding email for a trial or paid Approov account.

+Note that the minimum OS requirement for iOS is 10 and for Android the minimum SDK version is 21 (Android 5.0).
+You cannot use Approov in apps that need to support OS versions older than this.

 ## ADDING THE APPROOV PLUGIN